Finn4PF/notthefee-site/README.txt

-Upload files to GitHub Pages to deploy.
+Upload these files to GitHub repo root.
+Includes CNAME for custom domain.